adam-mcdaniel/blog/content/posts/2023-20-06---Compilers-For-The-Future/index.md

 Additionally, sharing programs is *much* safer with this instruction set: it's impossible to jump to an arbitrary address, all memory reads/writes can be bounded to the tape by the implementation, and all interactions with foreign code are mediated by the VM through the `Peek`/`Poke` interface.
 This means you can run untrusted code without worrying about it bricking your system!
 Imagine sending a program to your friend over Discord or SMS, and the program automatically executes client-side and becomes interactive with the recipient in a separate thread.

 The architecture is *not*, however, suited for applications which demand extreme efficiency: languages which take advantage of hardware-dependent features will always be more suitable for high performance computing.
 Pseudo-assembly instructions can be reconstructed from the VM instructions, and this can be compiled with hardware-specific optimizations for the given target if performance is needed, but this program would likely not achieve maximum performance for the hardware.

+> **If I have told you not to care for target-specific features, and you do not listen, how then will you care if I offer you features welling up into eternal portability?**

 You'd be better off writing in C if you need to squeeze every last drop of performance out of your computer.
 If you want to write a program that needs *long-term operation and portability*, and just needs to be "not slow", then this architecture is suitable.